yeasy/ansible-playbooks/README.md

 ## web-server
 Will apply on the `webserver` type host.

-* make sure nginx is installed
+* make sure Nginx is installed
-* make sure nginx is running
+* make sure Nginx is running

+## Acknowledgement
+The project is highly inspired by the [ansible-examples](https://github .com/ansible/ansible-examples).